 Norma, a woman facing terminal illness, reframed her crisis by finding joy in small things, like jigsaw puzzles, new foods, and a “good perm”.
 Read more about her at

 Physical activity doesn’t have to be a chore, boring, or expensive.
 Many things can be done at home or in your neighborhood-walking, bicycling, cardio, yoga.
-If exercise isn’t your thing, try dancing, gardening, swimming.
+If exercise isn’t your thing, try dancing, gardening, and swimming.

 5. Nurture your inner self